list.lk

 TLDR

-• President Dissanayake, PM Amarasuriya, and Speaker Wickramaratne urged unity and prosperity.
+• President Dissanayake, PM Amarasuriya, Speaker Wickramaratne urge unity, prosperity, and cultural preservation.

-• Sajith Premadasa criticized government over New Year auspicious times intervention.
+• Opposition Leader Premadasa criticizes government over New Year auspicious times.

 Sri Lanka's President Anura Kumara Dissanayake and Prime Minister Dr. Harini Amarasuriya issued their Sinhala and Tamil New Year messages, calling for national unity and a collective effort towards prosperity.
 Both leaders emphasized the cultural significance of the New Year as a time for renewal, symbolizing the sun's transition and the arrival of spring.
 President Dissanayake urged citizens to join hands to achieve a "Rich Country - Beautiful Life" by strengthening past achievements and navigating current challenges.
 Prime Minister Amarasuriya highlighted the nation's resilience in facing various natural and economic obstacles, stating it serves as an example to the world.
 The President's message also noted the government's implementation of systematic programs to overcome both internal challenges, such as natural disasters, and external pressures, including the Middle East conflict, aiming for a secure and healthy future for all Sri Lankans.